inspiros/cy-root/README.md

     - `f_b`: value evaluated at final upper bound
 - Exclusive to Newton-like methods:
     - `df_root`: derivative or tuple of derivatives (of increasing orders) evaluated at root

+**Note**: `result.converged` might be `True` even if the solution is not optimal, which means the routine stopped because the precision tolerance is met.
+I will add another flag for optimality of the root later.

 For more examples, please refer to the `examples` folder.